 4. Nusa Lembongan Beach

-- A good place for snorkelling, scuba diving, and surfing and swimming
+Nusa Lembongan Beach offers a bit of everything.
+It’s a good place for snorkelling, scuba diving, surfing and swimming

 For the next Bali beach on our list, we’re actually traveling off the main island.
 You see, there are three smaller islands just off the southwest coast that are still considered part of Bali!